ankurk91/wp-google-map/readme.txt

 Yes you can.
 But you can't make money by selling this.
 You can ask for donation.

-= Any plan to support more than one map. =

-Only if i got some time to code.

 = Is Google Map API is free. =

 Until we break its terms and conditions.